 It is hard to speculate on why they might have put in a shim.
 And to be honest, there could be some good reason.
 Maybe there was some irregularity with the bottom of the granite counter?
 That doesn't seem plausible, but it's all I can think of.

-The first step might be to ask the installer why he did this, and find out if he had a legitimate reason for doing it.
-Remember that, by doing this kind of work, he has voided your sink's warranty.
+The first step might be to ask the installer why he or she did this and find out if he or she had a legitimate reason for doing it.
+Remember that, by doing this kind of work, the installer has voided your sink's warranty.